1) Respect is the bedrock of strong companies

 Yet the long-term result was invaluable: because smart people constantly learn from their experiences, they just get better and better.
 You’re building a bench of go-to people who can help your business solve problems and seize opportunities.

 I learned from him that people learn most by doing, least by being told what to do.
-Micromanagement is ineffective and annoying.
+Micromanagement is ineffective, annoying and demoralizing.
 I also came to see that nearly every problem has multiple right answers.
 It’s smart to give people room to find a solution that works, even if looks different from the solution I would’ve chosen.

 3) Make the hard decisions, for Pete’s sake

 But…that same boss was as slow as molasses when he had to deal with executives who were failing.

 One of my fellow VPs was a big-picture kinda guy, and he was rightly convinced that another part of the company could be much more productive and efficient.
 So he spent a lot of his time and his team’s time pushing for changes over there.

 Unfortunately, his own department was dropping the ball on its responsibilities — and that directly affected every other department down and even hurt paying customers.
 This situation went on for at least a year, maybe longer — despite lots of concern from customers and employees — before he was removed from his position.

 Lesson learned: it’s smart to start with feedback and coaching when you have a problem person.
 But if you don’t see fairly quick results, leadership requires that you protect the organization’s effectiveness as a whole, even if that means firing your problem person or making another drastic change.

 (Bonus lesson: Stick to your knitting.
 Once your own department’s perfect, then you can criticize other groups.)

 4) Even stars will fail in an information vaccuum